Combined Bachelor’s of

 This combined degree option allows you to pair your engineering degree with your interest in business, finance, economics and the corporate world - broadening your career options and giving you an edge in a rapidly changing workforce.
-In just five* years, you can graduate as an accredited engineer with your Bachelor of Engineering (Honours) along with a Bachelor of Commerce with a major in accounting, economics, finance, management or business law.
+In just five* years, you can graduate as a professionally accredited engineer^ with your Bachelor of Engineering (Honours) along with a Bachelor of Commerce with a major in accounting, economics, finance, management or business law.

 What will I learn?

-A Commerce degree will complement your Engineering qualification by further developing your analytical, communication and problem-solving skills, and enhancing your employability with additional work integrated learning and real-world project experiences.
+A Commerce degree will complement your Engineering qualification by building your knowledge and skills in business, further developing your analytical, communication and problem-solving skills, and enhancing your employability with additional work integrated learning and real-world project experiences.

 You can combine one of the following extended majors from Engineering (Honours):

 You can also include minors and elective units in your degree.
 Learn more about what makes up your degree with Our Courses Explained.

 *A major in Chemical Engineering will take 5.5 years to complete

 ^The Bachelor of Engineering (Honours) has provisional accreditation from Engineers Australia.
 Full accreditation to be applied and backdated once the first cohort has graduated.

 Students graduating with a Bachelor of Engineering (Honours) and Bachelor of Commerce are well placed for the job market.
 Their comprehensive practical skills in engineering as well as their strong background in business will open pathways to become engineers and consultants in a large variety of places such as global organisations, private firms or government departments and agencies.

 - Business development manager